calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

 What is the tipping point from _'just using words that scientists use'_ and _'talking like a scientist'_?

+* Age 7 - top 25% have vocabulary of 7,100 words - bottom 25% 3,000 (parents?)
-* An average 14-year-old has a vocabulary of 800 words
+* Age 16 - 1 in 12 students has a working vocabulary of 800 words
 * An average graduate has a vocabulary of 20,000 words

+Matthew effect

 #### Activity: Imagine
 1min silence.
 Close your eyes.
 Imagine you lived in this world but were not literate.
 What things would it impair you doing?